CalDymos/nuki-restbridge/README.md

 > 🔗 **Fork Notice**: This project is a **disconnected fork** of [Nuki Hub](https://github.com/technyon/nuki_hub).
 It's not actively synchronized with upstream and has diverged significantly.

 - Offers direct REST access for smart home platforms (e.g., Loxone Miniserver).
-- Ideal for standalone environments without MQTT or external bridges.
+- Ideal for autonomous environments without MQTT broker or additional original NukiBridge.

 ---